Favourited 329 times

 For the last 14 years of operation, the hostel offers 2 designated clothing optional trails, but due to the lack of tourists because of Covid, we are going to experiment and open all the trails and hostel to this plan.

 Very importantly, we will be operating in a safe and non sexual environment without exceptions!

-My Name is Val, I'm from Canada, but have lived in Costa Rica for over 15 years.
-I am part owner of a hostel, located on a remote 60 hectare property, in the Osa peninsula.
-The hostel is surrounded by rainforest, and is 30 minutes by foot from the nearest neighbour.
-Our specialty is the extensive self-guided trail system that meanders through primary and secondary forest, and waterways, that lead to multiple waterfalls.
+We are two Canadians living in Costa Rica for over 18 years.
+Owners and operators of the hostel.
+The hostel is surrounded by rainforest, and is a 30 minute walk from our nearest neighbours.
+Our specialty is the extensive, 16 kms of self-guided trail system that meanders through primary and secondary forest and waterways, that lead to multiple waterfalls.
 All volunteers have unlimited access to the trails.

 At the hostel itself, you'll meet travelers from all over the world.
 You'll also have a first hand experience of the rainforest and wildlife of the Osa Peninsula, one of the most bio-diverse places on earth.
 The Hostel is based in a small village of 300 local residents.
 You can mingle with the townspeople as much as you like in your off hours.